OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/button.markdown

 ## Button

 The `Button` component is, as the name implies, used to display a button.
-To use it just put the tag in your page.

 The button will automatically change style based on the platform.
-On iOS it will display as a flat button and on Android it will be a Material Design button.
+On iOS it will display as a flat button, while on Android it will be a Material Design button.

 ```
 <Page>